 Every state is different in the documentation they require, so these facilities have to manage substantial amounts of paperwork and organize them with precision to ensure compliance and patient safety.

 A large scale behavioral health operation will often generate a high volume of bills and revenue.
 As a result, look for an EHR with a robust financial suite.

-t should provide your internal billing staff with all the tools to ensure a compliant, effective, efficient and highly automated process with the ability to see the health of your business in real-time.
+It should provide your internal billing staff with all the software tools to ensure a compliant, effective, efficient and highly automated process with the ability to see the health of your business in real-time.